 These daily hassles like work and the constant influx of choices have a huge impact on the stress of many parents.
 Having an extra set of hands and eyes to help with the kids can be the solution to this stress, but it means that many families face another massive decision: finding a caregiver for their child.

 Some families enroll their children in daycare or aftercare programs.
-Others hire nannies, or even a teenager from the neighborhood to babysit.
+Others hire nannies, or even a a babysitter from the neighborhood.
 Many families seek not only a committed caregiver, but also a unique cultural experience for their child, and find that an au pair is the right choice for their childcare needs.

 Au pairs are young adults from other countries who travel to the United States on an au pair J-1 visa.
 They participate in a cultural exchange, au pair program that provides live-in childcare.
 In exchange, they receive the opportunity to live with and learn from an American family for a year or more, while also receiving a weekly stipend.
 The live-in nature of an au pair allows them to provide flexible childcare that works for your family’s schedule.

 An au pair can help your family with many of the responsibilities of childcare, such as: